Income requirement for students

 Some educational institutions support their students’ residence in Finland.
 If the educational institution provides you with free accommodation, you need to have at least EUR 280 per month at your disposal.
 If the educational institution provides you with free accommodation and free meals, you need to have at least EUR 195 per month at your disposal.

 When you are applying for an extended permit, you may secure your means of support with work.
 However, your work may not slow down your studies.
 Your studies must progress at a normal pace.

-If you pay the tuition fee only after arriving in Finland, you should attach documents to your residence permit application to show that you have the necessary funds to pay your tuition fee and support yourself in Finland.
+If you pay the tuition fee only after arriving in Finland, you must attach documents to your residence permit application to show that you have the necessary funds to pay your tuition fee and to support yourself in Finland.
 You cannot pay the tuition fee using the funds reserved for your day-to-day living.

 Please remember that you must pay the tuition fee every academic year.
 When you are studying, you will not be able to work enough to save up the money to pay your tuition fee.